yodacatmeow/indoor-noise/indoor-noise-set/CS-APT/README.md

 | ------------------------------------------------------------ | --------------------------------------- | :----------------------------------------------------------: |
 | Type/position classification of inter-floor noises in residential buildings with a single microphone via supervised learning | choi2020a (*Submitted for EUSIPCO2020*) | [GitHub Repo.](https://github.com/yodacatmeow/indoor-noise/tree/master/inter-floor-noise-classification/eusipco2020) |

+Metadata of this dataset is available [here](https://github.com/yodacatmeow/indoor-noise/blob/master/inter-floor-noise-classification/eusipco2020/metadata.csv) and each column in the metadata represents:

+- track-id: [digital-id in the table in the above]-[sample number]
+- building: 'C'=CS-APT
+- type: inter-floor noise type
+- position: [source]-[floor]-[XY position]-[receiver]-[floor]-[XY position]

 ### Citing